stefanosAgelastos/localSessionAuthwithJest/server/README.md

 <InfoPaper>

 ## About the project
 This project is about the backend part of a simple Sign Up - Sign Ip application.
 It holds information about the user's session by setting a cookie on the user's browser.
-Every subsequent request that holds the cookie is used to authorize the user, and to retrieve information about the session e.g. if the user has signed out etc.
-User and session persistence is handled by a Mongo noSQL database.
-There is also babel configuration to compile ES6 syntax for node, and hot realoading.
+You can find the front end code [here](https://github.com/stefanosAgelastos/localSessionAuthwithJest/tree/master/client).

 </InfoPaper>